Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Her Majesty the Queen stands on the balcony of Buckingham Palace to receive the applause of the crowd, with Prince Phillip, Prince Charles and Princess Anne.
 (Image: The New Bond, 1953, courtesy of the London News Agency)

-But the idea of a young Queen, bringing up a young family with her dashing husband, Prince Phillip, captured the imagination of the nation.
+But the idea of a young Queen, bringing up a family with her dashing husband, Prince Phillip, captured the imagination of the nation.

 This four page brochure detailing Woolworths' range of Coronation items was distributed free to customers in the Spring of 1953